NHSCFA Standing orders

 "Budget" means a resource, expressed in financial terms, proposed by the NHSCFA for the purpose of carrying out, for a specific period, any or all of the functions of the NHSCFA.

-"Chairperson" is the person appointed by the Secretary of State for Health to lead the Board and to ensure that it successfully discharges its overall responsibility for the NHSCFA as a whole.
+"Chairperson" is the person appointed by the Secretary of State for Health and Social Care to lead the Board and to ensure that it successfully discharges its overall responsibility for the NHSCFA as a whole.
 The expression "the Chairperson of the NHSCFA" shall be deemed to include the Vice-Chairperson of the NHSCFA if the Chairperson is absent from the meeting or is otherwise unavailable.

 "Chief Executive" means the chief officer of the NHSCFA.